 Okay, this is gonna sound complicated at first, but bear with me and let’s see if we can’t make it a bit easier… So, a diagnosis of multiple myeloma usually involves a blood test known as a “Serum Free Light Chain Assay”.
 Not only is this test crucial in diagnosis but it also lends itself to shaping the course of your myeloma treatment.
 Understanding how it works as a patient… well that is another story, but let’s take a crack at it together.

 For those of you that do not have myeloma or who know little about this form of cancer that is a good starting point: Myeloma is a cancer of the plasma cells (white blood-blood cells).
 Plasma cells originate in your bone marrow and they crucial in fighting infections as they produce immunoglobulin, more commonly known as antibodies.
 Antibodies fight infection, which is the important bit, remember that.

-When myeloma develops things go haywire, creating abnormal plasma cells which produce way too much of a particular of antibody called “M-Protein” (which kinda of sounds like a bad rapper, right?).
-Well this “M-Protein” overpowers the healthy (normal) bone narrow cells, which opens the door to myeloma.
+When myeloma develops things go haywire, creating abnormal plasma cells that produce way too much of a particular antibody called “M-protein” (which kind of sounds like a bad rapper, right?).
+Well, this “M-protein” overpowers the healthy (normal) bone marrow cells, which opens the door to myeloma.